AM207/ac297r/content/pages/schedule.md

 * PHASE 3: Formulation of solution, prototype implementation (3 weeks)
 * PHASE 4: Implementation (4 weeks)

-You will be graded on each phase, via an interview with Pavlos and a TA.
+You will be graded on each phase, **the eval meeting**, via an interview with Pavlos and a TA.
 You will have 4-5 days to improve your work in that phase based on our feedback in case we do not find your work for that phase acceptable.
+Then, the next week, you will have a **redo** meeting with Pavlos and your TA.

+Pavlos will be avaliable Tuesday and Wednesday each week.
+Some of these meetings are mandatory(**mid-phase** and **eval**, and **redo** if you have to).
+You will also have a 1.5 hour meeting with your primary TA every week.
+You are strongly urged to utilize the skills of your TA in this meeting.
+In addition, TA's will hold some open office hours.

+#### More Detailed Schedule

+<iframe width="100%" height="500" src="https://docs.google.com/spreadsheets/d/1KNYof32UmHM1VwZ3Bf6x2jKPr2QB9IwEVraY56kl1fE/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false"></iframe>

 #### Tutorial Schedule